 Include your child’s input for creative homeschool ideas such as fun homeschool curriculum, manipulatives and books (books on bears, fairies, rocks).

 Our children are the one’s doing the work, right?
 When it comes to how to homeschool, why not include them in the journey when ordering books, curriculum, and manipulatives?
 I have to say that when I thought Mia liked a certain book, I was surprised to find out she liked something totally different.
 I was surprised.
 I didn’t think she liked something other than what I was going to pick out for her.
 After all, I am her mommy!

 By including Mia in the process of choosing homeschool curriculum, online homeschool programs, homeschool activities, manipulatives, and science kits, she was super grateful and excited!
 As a mom, it was a relief to see my daughter excited about homeschooling!
 Mia knew about all of the homeschool curriculum materials we purchased so she was counting the days until they arrived!
 Mia was better prepared and knew what we will use in our homeschool program.

 Usually, Homeschool programs are shipped right away too!
 She also knew what homeschool fun projects she was going to learn and use as part of her education.
 It really helped her to get involved and feel important because she was a part of the process.

 Also, moms please do not feel you have to know everything.
 How to homeschool the best way is just the fact that you are teaching towards your educational goals and not that you have to be perfect.
 I promise each year will get better and easier.

 Christine the Joyful Mom is a stay at home-homeschooling mom with a passion for child advocacy.
-Christine has a home in the city and the mountains while doing life with her child, step-children, adult children and grandchildren.
 Visit at www.ChristinetheJoyfulMom.com.